chaoss/chaoss-africa/README.md

 This community aims to empower people to become integrated into the CHAOSS project, contribute in meaningful ways to them and the project, and help build a solid CHAOSS global community.

-## What does the community focuses on?
+## What does the community focus on?

 - Discover the unique challenges of OSS Communities in Africa and create initiatives around them.
 - Work on CHAOSS Software projects, documentation, metrics, and design.